p4lang/p4c/docs/JSON_format.md

 2-bit field, each value will need to have 3 bytes (2 for the first field, 1 for the second one).
 If the transition value is `0xaba`, `0x3`, the `value` attribute will be set to `0x0aba03`.

+#### parser operations

+In the `parser_ops` array, the format of the `parameters` array depends on the `op` value:
+  - `extract`: only takes one parameter, of type `regular` (extraction to a regular header instance) or `stack` (extraction to the end of a header stack). `value` is then the name of the header instance or stack.
+  - `extract_VL`: introduced for P4_16, where the expression to dynamically compute the length of a variable-length field is an argument to the extract built-in rather than a property of the header.
+For this operation, we require 2 parameters, the first one of type `regular` and the second one of type `expression` (to compute the length in bits of the variable-length field in the header).
+  - `set`: takes exactly 2 parameters; the first one needs to be of type `field` with the appropriate value.
+The second one can be of type `field`, `hexstr`, `lookahead` or `expression`, with the appropriate value (see [here] (#the-type-value-object)).
+  - `verify`: we expect an array with exactly 2 elements; the first should be a boolean expression while the second should be an expression resolving to a valid integral value for an error constant (see [here] (#errors)).
+  - `shift`: we expect a single parameter, the number of bytes to shift (shifted packet data will be discarded).

 ### `parse_vsets`